flatironinstitute/finufft/README.md

 * test isign=-1
 * type 3 in 2d, 3d
 * style: headers should only include other headers needed to compile the .h; all other headers go in .cpp, even if that involves repetition I guess.
+* changed library interface and twopispread to dcomplex